anaconda/docker-images/conda_builder_linux/README.md

 NOTES
 -----

+- Build containers are NOT automatically cleaned up by the start scripts, unless you specify cleanup by passing the --rm flag.
+All of the startup shell scripts should respect this command, and remove the docker container after it has exited.

-If you do not use one of the start_???.sh or docker_wrapper.sh scripts, and do not otherwise set environment variables, the docker image will compile using the C++11 ABI, 64-bit only.
+- If you do not use one of the start_???.sh or docker_wrapper.sh scripts, and do not otherwise set environment variables, the docker image will compile using the C++11 ABI, 64-bit only.
 This code will not be backward-compatible with GCC4-compiled code.